JuliaData/DataFrames.jl/docs/src/man/getting_started.md

-It is possible to have a direct access to a column `col` of a `DataFrame` `df` using the syntaxes `df.col`, `df[:col]`, via the [`eachcol`](@ref) function or simply by storing the reference to the column vector before the `DataFrame` was created (note that in general the `DataFrame` constructor does not make copies).
+It is possible to have a direct access to a column `col` of a `DataFrame` `df` using the syntaxes `df.col`, `df[:col]`, via the [`eachcol`](@ref) function or simply by storing the reference to the column vector before the `DataFrame` was created (note that in general the `DataFrame` constructor does make copies).

 ```jldoctest dataframe
 julia> x = [3, 1, 2];